-You can find this recipe on page 30 in the FFS cookbook.
+You can find this recipe in our FFS cookbook.

 Keto Fitness Club